 Green Awareness

-To show our support (and we hope that you will join us) for the future of this area of outstanding natural beauty we have now purchased a grove with the charity Trees for Life.
+To show our support (and we hope that you will join us) for the future of this area of outstanding natural beauty we purchased a grove with the charity Trees for Life.

-A grove is a collection of trees planted on our behalf by the charity in selected areas of the Scottish Highlands in and around the Glen Affric National Nature Reserve.
+A grove is a collection of trees planted in our name by the charity in selected areas of the Scottish Highlands in and around the Glen Affric National Nature Reserve.

 You may wish to plant a tree in memory of your visit, in memory of a loved one, or you may wish to plant as a gesture in off-setting your carbon footprint for the journey you made in reaching Tomich.